 9. Omaha Beach

-The coast of Normandy represents a turning point in World War II since the Allied Forces had chosen this stretch of coast as the location for D-Day.
+Omaha beach is one of the best D-Day sites to visit in Normandy.
+The coast represents a turning point in World War II since the Allied Forces had chosen this stretch of shore as the location for D-Day.
 The Germans had expected to be attacked further up north, closer to England and were taken off-guard.
 The flat beaches of Normandy had been divided into 5 sections with codenames Sword, Gold, Juno, Utah and Omaha and divided over the allies.
 Omaha beach, which had been assigned to the American troops, proved to be the most difficult to conquer.
 Thousands of American soldiers were injured at this beach on that fatal day.
 Those who didn’t survive found a final resting place at the The Normandy American Cemetery and Memorial.

 At the cemetery, you’ll see almost 10,000 white crosses that point towards the American continent.
 The memorial site features a semicircular colonnade around the bronze statue “Spirit of American Youth Rising from the Waves”, a chapel and an orientation table overlooking the beach.
 The Walls of the Missing mentions 1,557 names of soldiers who weren’t recovered.
 Rosettes mark the names of those that have been identified in recent years.
 The onsite museums tell their stories and commemorates the sacrifices that where made.